Locate Regions

 The default of 0 orients the shapes in the following manner:

-If the Region shape is set to Circle, the Region orientation parameter is unavailable.
+If Region shape is set to Circle, the Region orientation parameter is unavailable.

-• The Region minimum area identifies the minimum area allowed for each region.
+• Region minimum area is the minimum area allowed for each region.

 The units specified by the Area units parameter will be used.

-• The Region maximum area identifies the minimum area allowed for each region.
+• Region maximum area is the minimum area allowed for each region.

 The units specified by the Area units parameter will be used.

-• The Minimum distance between regions defines the minimum distance allowed between regions.
+• Minimum distance between regions is the minimum distance allowed between regions.
 No two regions can be within this distance.

 The units specified by the Distance units parameter will be used.

-• The Maximum distance between regions defines the maximum distance allowed between regions.
+• Maximum distance between regions is the maximum distance allowed between regions.
 No region can be farther apart than this distance from at least one other region.

 The units specified by the Distance units parameter will be used.

-• The Distance units parameter defines the distance units that will be used for the Minimum distance between regions and Maximum distance between regions parameters.
+• Distance units specifies the distance units that will be used for the Minimum distance between regions and Maximum distance between regions parameters.

 The available options and their corresponding units are the following: